idaks/PW-explorer/README.md

                         create the visualization and may or may not return anything.
 Ensure that the file is in the same directory as this script.
-You can use the functions in sql_funcs.py to design these visualisation functions.
+You can use the functions in sql_funcs.py to design these visualisation functions
-                        Feature in beta.
-Currently the file must be present in /usr/bin/Custom_Visualization_Functions/ folder.
 ```

 ### Example:

-TODO: Add a LeanEuler Example (both module version and CLI)
+Both CLI and module tutorials coming soon!